Quality & Trust / CBAM Support for EU Imports

 • Part-weight assumptions and shipment timing range

-• Any source-data fields already requested by the importer or customs adviser
+• Any source-data, embedded emissions or emissions methodology fields already requested by the importer or customs adviser

 • Material and finish choices that are still open for commercial review